pbrunier/fail2ban4mosquitto/README.md

 ## Fail2Ban4Mosquitto: A simple setup to enable Fail2Ban for Mosquitto

-Filter and jail that enables, you to easily manage banning IPs on your internet facing MQTT broker.
+Filter and jail that enables you to easily manage banning IPs on your internet facing MQTT broker.
 Works well on Debian 12 and Mosquitto 2.0.11.

 Notes:
 -------------
 * This is tested on Debian 12 (Bookwork) and and Mosquitto 2.0.11 but will probably work on other distros as well.
 * Have fail2ban installed (apt install fail2ban)
-* IPv6 also works with the filter
+* Filter also works with IPv6

 Check log compatibility:
 ------------------------